openapi-generators/openapi-python-client/README.md

 ### post_hooks

 In the config file, there's an easy way to tell `openapi-python-client` to run additional commands after generation.
-Here's an example showing the default commands that will run if you don't override them in config:
+Here's an example showing the default commands (using [Ruff]) that will run if you don't override them in config:

 ```yaml
 post_hooks: